 Please note: Walk 91 will not take any responsibility for the safety of your vehicle.
 Walk 91 will not take any responsibility for any outcome, resulting from any recommendations given regarding parking locations.
 Vehicles are left at your own risk.

 Yes.
-Please click on map if you wish to order the official Parks Victoria topographical ‘Great Ocean Walk Map’ and we will post one to you.
-Price $20 including postage fee.
-Please note if you are booking a package with us this map is included and will be posted to you upon paying your deposit.
+Please email us if you wish to order the official Parks Victoria topographical ‘Great Ocean Walk Map’ and we will post one to you.
+Price $20 including postage fee ($25 for international postage).
+Please note that if you are booking a package with us this map is included.
+It will handed to you on your arrival at your personal walk briefing and we will discuss the decision points with you in detail, our ‘text’ points, and answer any other questions you may have.

 There is no ‘drinking’ water available along the Great Ocean Walk.
 The campsite water tanks only hold untreated rainwater.
 Walk 91 can provide water purification tablets but if you stay in our accommodation you will be able to re-fill your water bottles each day.
 We suggest 2 -3 litres of water per day and suggest bringing refillable water bottles.

 There are no shops on the track itself, and you do not walk through any towns.
-However there is a café in the Cape Otway Lighthouse which sells coffee/sandwiches.
+However there is a café in the Cape Otway Lighthouse which sells coffee/sandwiches but opening times vary so please do not rely on this.

 Walk 91 can deliver your own pre packed food to you at your self-catering accommodation.
 We suggest buying fold away ice bags (the cheap, square, fold away ice bags at the supermarket are perfect).
+Please do not bring large hard eskis /cold boxes as they are too heavy for the driver to lift.
 You can buy your provisions for the entire walk in Apollo Bay before you start walking, and we will move your food bags at the same time we move your luggage.

 This is optional, but we strongly suggest that you leave any personal details with us that may be required in an emergency.
 For example, we ask you to list any medical conditions/ medicines/ allergies that you feel a medic may need to know about.
 We also ask you to provide next of kin details and car registration details.
 These details are kept highly confidential and only passed on if relevant in an emergency situation.